DataDog/dd-sdk-reactnative/packages/core/README.md

 config.nativeCrashReportEnabled = true
 // Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
 Default = 100%) config.sampleRate = 80
+// Optional: set the reported service name (by default, it'll use the package name / bundleIdentifier of your Android / iOS app respectively) config.serviceName = "com.example.reactnative"

 await DdSdkReactNative.initialize(config)